Location:

 Click through for our page focused on current project management credentials.

-The evolution of construction management
+The evolution of construction and engineering management

 Art: The First Canals This article expands on the paper above to look at the early development of canals in Europe and Asia from 4000 BCE through to the European medieval canal revival between the 12th and 16th centuries.